TurboWarp/translations/CONTRIBUTING.md

 ### Request to join

  - Go to [our Transifex page](https://www.transifex.com/turbowarp/turbowarp/), and click on the blue "Help Translate TurboWarp" button.
  - You'll probably have to create a Transifex account.
-Use the same username as your Scratch account.
+Try to use the same username as your Scratch account so that we can add you to the [credits page](https://turbowarp.org/credits.html).
 Enter your email, a new password, then Sign Up.
- - When asked for your name, enter your username as your name and surname to protect your privacy.
+ - When asked for your name, enter your username as your name and surname instead of your real name.
 For "department" and "job title", select "localization" and "individual contributor".
  - On then next step, select "join an existing project".
- - Choose the language(s) you want to help with.
+ - Choose the language(s) you want to translate into.

 The request will be accepted within a few days.